block-core/blockcore-notes/README.md

     Blockcore Notes
   </h1>
   <p align="center">
-    Notes app for decentralized infrastructures (Nostr and Web5)
+    Notes app for decentralized infrastructures (Nostr)
   </p>
   <p align="center">
       <a href="https://github.com/block-core/blockcore-notes/actions"><img src="https://github.com/block-core/blockcore-notes/workflows/Build%20and%20Publish%20Web%20Site/badge.svg" /></a>
   </p>
 </p>

 Blockcore Notes is an app for your public and personal notes.
-It is built to support the Nostr and Web5 (coming in the future).
+It is built to support the Nostr.

 ![](/src/assets/blockcore-notes-screenshot.png)

 ## Nostr

 The Nostr support for Blockcore Notes relies on using your Nostr identity (public key) and uses a set of relays to publish and store your notes.
 You can run your own personal relay to always keep a backup of your notes.

-## Web5

-The Web5 support for Blockcore Notes relies on using your DID and use your DWN (Decentralized Web Nodes) to publish and store your notes.
-The Blockcore Wallet already supports and hosts an internal DWN within the extension, this can be used to store a local copy of all your notes.

 ## Connect using extension